stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 of rustless metal.

-  There, said the dreams and legends, had reposed the whole history, past and future, of the cosmic space-time continuum&mdash;written by captive minds from every orb and every age in the solar system.
-Madness, of course&mdash;but had I not now stumbled into a nighted world as mad as I?
+  There, said the dreams and legends, had reposed the whole history, past and future, of the cosmic space-time continuum--written by captive minds from every orb and every age in the solar system.
+Madness, of course--but had I not now stumbled into a nighted world as mad as I?
 I thought of the locked metal shelves, and of the curious knob-twistings needed to open each one.
 My own came vividly into my consciousness.
 How often had I gone through that intricate routine of varied turns and pressures in the terrestrial vertebrate section on